A Beginners Guild to Social Media Marketing for Dental Offices. Plus 10 Winning Social Media Content Ideas

 - 25- to 34-year-olds accounted for 25.7 percent of Facebook users, although there is an influx of older generations as younger generations move to other platforms.

-- Facebook stories, videos, and pictures drive the most engagement.
+- Facebook stories and short videos drive the most engagement.

 - Facebook users access the social platform almost exclusively via mobile devices